Wintry weather can take its toll on cars and difficult driving conditions can catch you by surprise.

 Worn tyres are dangerous at any time, but especially as stopping distances increase in icy, snowy or wet conditions.

-Tyres need a minimum tread depth of 1.6mm by law, but in winter experts such as the RAC recommended you change tyres at 3mm to maintain safe stopping distances.
+Tyres need a minimum tread depth of 1.6mm by law, but experts recommend you change tyres at 3mm to maintain safe stopping distances.
 Don’t forget to check you have a roadworthy spare too.

 If you drive on rural or uneven roads, consider investing in some snow chains/socks or winter tyres.

-6. Check wipe blades and top up on windscreen wash
+6. Check wiper blades and top up on windscreen wash

 Check your wipers are in good condition, with no tears or holes, and can clean your windscreen properly.
 You can give them a wipe with a clean cloth every now and then.
 But, as Auto Windscreens warns, don’t pull wiper blades off frozen glass or turn them on if the screen is iced over, as the rubber may tear.